surajdd1/img-prediction/README.md

 This program takes a picture as an input using drag and drop gui and lists out its prediction "\n"

-needed modules in python "\n"
+needed modules in python

-imageai.Prediction "\n"
+imageai.Prediction

-os "\n"
+os

-tkinter "\n"
+tkinter

 TkinterDnD2